Leverage my passion for authentication and software to develop innovative technologies that make life better for humans.

 A listing of my work experience, from most recent to least recent:

-Switched teams to the embedded development group.
-Wrote firmware to communicate between the motor controller microprocessor and the phone app for IoT smart home blinds.
+Wrote firmware to communicate (over BLE advertising packets) between the motor controller microprocessor (nRF52) and the phone app for IoT smart home blinds.
 Conducted a security review and fixed design issues in the secure communications protocol, implemented those fixes in the embedded code, and assisted the Android and iOS developers to make the minimal needed changes on their side.
+Designed a new secure offline pairing system from scratch to meet requirements.

 Find clients, implement code per requirements, tracking time used and minimizing client costs.
 Practice new languages, frameworks, and tools.